Mustard (music producer)

-Dijon Isaiah McFarlane (born June 5, 1990), known professionally as Mustard (also known as DJ Mustard), is an American record producer.
-He is a frequent collaborator with California-based hip hop artists YG and Ty Dolla Sign; among various other records for hip hop and R&B artists since his entrance into mainstream music with Tyga's 2011 single "Rack City".
+Dijon Isaiah McFarlane (born June 5, 1990), known professionally as Mustard (formerly DJ Mustard), is an American record producer.
+A frequent collaborator of fellow California-based artists YG and Ty Dolla Sign, he began his career producing singles and albums for both rappers, and has since done so for other prominent acts in hip-hop and R&B. He first saw recognition for his work on Tyga's 2011 single "Rack City".

-Mustard's production style has been described as an up-tempo, club-oriented, catchy yet rudimentary melodic hip hop style.
-This style has developed into the contemporary production style of West Coast hip hop during the early 2010s, which he calls "ratchet music".
-Almost all of his productions begin or end with the tag "Mustard on the beat, ho!", a voice sample of YG, who says it at the end of "I'm Good", one of their early collaborations, as well as claps and repetition of the word "hey".
+Mustard's production style has been described as up-tempo and club-oriented, but also rudimentary and melodic.
+Most of his works begin or end with the producer tag "Mustard on the beat, ho!"—a voice sample of YG (who says it at the end of "I'm Good", one of their early collaborations)—and include heavy use of synthesizers, claps, and frequent, reverberated use of a "hey!" voice clip.
+He has been credited as influential in the sound of both mainstream and West Coast hip hop productions during the early-to-mid 2010s, a style he refers to as "ratchet music".

-Mustard has released three albums: 10 Summers in August 2014, Cold Summer in September 2016, and Perfect Ten in June 2019.
+Mustard signed with Republic Records and Roc Nation to release his debut studio album, 10 Summers (2014), which narrowly entered the Billboard 200; his second album, Cold Summer (2016), failed to chart.
+He then signed with Interscope Records to release his third album, Perfect Ten (2019), which peaked within the top ten of the chart and spawned the Billboard Hot 100-top 40 singles "Ballin'" (featuring Roddy Ricch) and "Pure Water" (with Migos).
+He produced Kendrick Lamar's 2024 single "Not Like Us", which became his first production to peak atop the Billboard Hot 100, won five Grammy Awards, and foresaw the release of Mustard's fourth album, Faith of a Mustard Seed (2024).
+He founded the record label 10 Summers Records in 2014, through which he has signed musical acts including British singer Ella Mai, as well as fellow California-based artists Kiana Ledé and RJMrLA.

 Early life

-McFarlane was born in Los Angeles, California to Jamaican parents.
-In a 2013 interview with The Fader magazine, he stated that his father was deported to Jamaica when he was young, but that they do still keep in touch.
-When McFarlane was 11 years old, his uncle, Tyrei Lacy who was both a parental figure and a DJ, let him DJ at a family party.
-He acquired his DJ name from the condiment dijon mustard because his first name is also Dijon.
+Dijon Isaiah McFarlane was born on June 5, 1990, in Los Angeles, California.
+In a 2013 interview with The Fader magazine, he stated that his father was deported when he was young and that his father was currently residing in Jamaica.
+They were still able to maintain contact with each other.

+When McFarlane was 11 years old, his uncle, Tyrei Lacy, who was both a parental figure and a DJ, let him DJ at a family party.
+Soon thereafter he was spinning records at parties as a student at Dorsey High.
 He began DJing more as he got older, and became much more skilled at the craft which led to him DJing at the local clubs.
+McFarlane was baptized when he was 12 and became interested in Christianity.